sidharthdk/sidharthdk/README.md

 - 👋 Hi, I’m sidharth
-- 👀 I’m interested in ML, Data Science, DL
+- 👀 I’m interested in QML, Data Science, DL
-- 🌱 I’m currently learning big data computing, responsive web design
+- 🌱 I’m currently learning Quantum computing, ML, DL, responsive web design
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me through my linkedin profile
+- 📫 How to reach me through my linkedin profile: https://www.linkedin.com/in/sidharth-dk/
-- 😄 Pronouns: ...
 - ⚡ Fun fact: Humans use their brain to do a lot of things, but did you know that they also use their brain to do a lot of nothing?

 <!---